Zymbit-Docs/docs/content/_index.md

 - Adds new feature in recovery to override recovery mechanisms and "boot up anyway"; clears counters and attempts to boot.
 - Adds `-y` option to `zbcli rollback-swap` for non-interactive rollback.
 - Adds specifying platform as Pi4 or Pi5 to bootstrap install for DevOps systems that are not running on a real Pi.
 Allows non-interactive bootstrap of Bootware tools.
+- Bug fixes.
+See [Bootware Troubleshooting](./bootware/troubleshooting) for details.

 #### September 2024
 -----

-Bootware® 1.2.0 Release (1.2.0-28):
+Bootware® 1.2.0 Release (1.2.0-30):
-- Adds support for Pi 5B
+- Adds support for Pi 5
 - Adds all new rust-based user interface
 - Adds support for HSM4 and HSM6
 - u-boot updated to linux 6.6 kernel
 - Bug fixes.
-See [Bootware](./bootware) for details.
+See [Bootware Troubleshooting](./bootware/troubleshooting) for details.

 #### June 2024
 -----